Mon1-innovation/MAICA_ChatSubmod/document/mtrigger_en.md

 * `callback`
   * Callback function of the trigger, default is `null_callback`.
 It is executed when the trigger is activated.
   * This function has one parameter representing the value chosen by the model.
+  * If MTrigger does not select any items, the parameter is `False`.
+If `suggestion` is True, then use the suggested value from MTrigger as the parameter.
   * **The parameter may not be of the expected type and is not guaranteed to be a value set in `exprop`, so validation is required.**
   * This action will not automatically hide the console.
 To control console display (e.g., if using a jump), call the labels `maica_show_console` and `maica_hide_console` for related operations.
   * In the callback, using operations like call or jump may lead to packet loss in the next round of conversation.
 Please call the label `maica_reconnect` to avoid such situations.